To get Personalised DAF Based Questions for your Robust Interview Preparation.

 • Displaying Information of Notice Board: Gram Sabha should demand from the Panchayat, display of all the information, on Panchayat notice board from time to time, about the works being carried out or planned in near future.

-• Knowledge dissemination through regular meetings: Meetings of gram sabha should be held regularly and members/villagers must be educated about their role in social audit process through these meetings by Programme Officers.
+• Knowledge dissemination through regular meetings: Meetings of gram sabha should be held regularly and members/villagers must be educated about their role in the social audit process through these meetings by Programme Officers.

 • Civil society participation: People including students from different universities should be encouraged to participate as Village Resource Persons.
 Example, Jharkhand has instituted a formal mechanism by inviting prominent civil society representatives to be part of the SA panel.